MobiTV: History

-MobiTV was the first company to bring live and on-demand TV to mobile devices through partnerships with numerous content providers and carriers such as Sprint and ESPN.
+MobiTV was one of the first companies to bring live and on-demand TV to mobile devices through partnerships with numerous content providers and carriers such as Sprint and ESPN.
 In 2016, MobiTV introduced The MOBITV CONNECT Platform, an IP delivery service which allows cable operators to deliver video to connected retail devices such as Roku, Apple TV, Amazon Fire TV and select smart TVs, as well as Android and iOS, in place of a traditional set-top box.
 The company has raised $163.8 million in eight funding rounds from investors including Adobe Ventures, Ally Bank, Gefinor Capital, Hearst Ventures, Leader Ventures, Menlo Ventures, Redpoint, and Oak Investment Partners.
 In February 2017, they raised $21 million from repeat investors Ally Bank and Oak Investment Partners.

 Products

 Sprint and Sprint TV

 Sprint launched Sprint TV in November 2003, which could stream live video and audio at 15 frames per second using MobiTV's technology.
 The service launched with content from CNN, NBC, Fox Sports, Weather Channel, E!
 Entertainment, and others.
 Sprint and MobiTV were recognized with an Engineering Emmy Award for Sprint TV in 2005.

 In October 2007, MobiTV and Sprint resigned their deal, in which MobiTV offers Sprint TV, Sprint TV Extra and Sprint TV en Vivo.

 In April 2010, MobiTV and Sprint announced the availability of Sprint TV for iPhone users, with access to content from ESPN Mobile, Disney, ABC, NBC, CBS and others.
 Shortly after, MobiTV announced the application surpassed one million downloads on the Apple App Store, which it attributed to the World Cup tournament.

 Sprint announced the availability of the new Sprint Spot content application powered by MobiTV in April 2017 for Android device users.